Homemade Blueberry Muffins Recipe

 • Preheat oven to 400 degrees F.

-• Let cool in pan for 5 minutes.
+• Let cool in the pan for 5 minutes.
 Transfer muffins to a cooling rack.
 Serve warm or muffins will keep in an airtight container for 2 days.

 Nutrition Facts